West Virginia Penitentiary: Design

 The Penitentiary's design is similar to the facility at the 1858 state prison in Joliet, Illinois, with its castellated Gothic, stone structure, complete with turrets and battlements, except it is scaled down to half the size.
 The original architectural designs have been lost in translation.
-The dimensions of the West Virginia Penitentiary's parallelogram-shaped prison yard are 82½ feet in length, by 352½ feet in width.
-The stone walls are 5 ft thick at the base, tapering to 2½ feet at the top, with foundations 5 ft deep.
+The original wall along Jefferson Avenue is approximately 826 feet (252 m) long.
+The walls were constructed on foundations extending 6 feet (1.8 m) below ground, were 6 feet (1.8 m) wide at the base and 24 feet (7.3 m) high, tapering to 18 inches (460 mm) at the top.
 The center tower section is 682 ft long.
 It lies at the western side of the complex along Jefferson Avenue and is considered the front, as this is where the main entrance is located.
 The walls here are 24 ft high and 6 ft wide at the base, tapering to 18 in towards the top.